-Ouaisné has much to offer - a big car park with public toilets, a refreshment kiosk by the slipway and a sandy beach, with a popular pub nearby.
+Ouaisné has much to offer - a big car park with public toilets, a sandy beach, with a popular pub nearby.

 Plémont

 Plémont is often described as one of the most beautiful bays in Jersey.
 This sandy beach offers safe bathing and surfing, rock pools and caves and a popular café.
 There is a bridge to access the beach.